eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 A pre-built container image for the application is published at `quay.io/eduk8s-labs/sample-app-go:latest`.
 We will use this initially, but in later steps we will use one of the Carvel tools to coordinate the building of the container image from source code.

-The current directory contains multiple sub directories, with variations of our application configuration, that we will use during the workshop.
+The current directory contains multiple sub directories with variations of our application configuration that we will use during the workshop.
 To view the files run:

 ```execute
 tree .